Skip to Main Content

 Average car insurance cost for Mitsubishi by company

-The Mirage is subcompact yet still spacious with four doors and a hatchback.
-Its MSRP of $14,645 makes it a great economical option for drivers on a budget searching for a vehicle.
+The Mirage’s low MSRP — starting at less than $20,000 for 2024 models — makes it a great economical option for drivers on a budget searching for a vehicle.
+However, Mitsubishi insurance can be more expensive than the national average for passenger vehicles.
 Owners of the Mirage may want to consider getting quotes from USAA, Auto-Owners or Nationwide in their search for the cheapest premium for minimum and full coverage.
 You can compare these average rates for the Mirage to give you a starting point as you look for coverage for your own Mitsubishi vehicle.

 Average cost of car insurance for Mitsubishi Mirage by carrier